Boundary Value Problems for Dirac Operators on Graphs: Boundary conditions

-is the length of the longest cycle in the decomposition associated with $P$.
-The multiplicity of $\lambda$ is equal to the amount of cycles of length $L$. \end{cor} \begin{proof} Let $\lambda_0$ be the smallest positive eigenvalue of $D_{\Gamma(P)}$.
-By Theorem \ref{thm:perm2}, it is of the form

-where $k$ is an integer and $L$ is the length of a closed trail appearing in the decomposition defined by $P$.
+\begin{Corollary} Let $P$ be a $G$-permutation.
+Let $\lambda_0$ be the smallest positive eigenvalue of $D_{\Gamma(P)}$.
+Then, $L=\frac{2\pi}{\lambda_0}$ is the length of the longest cycle in the decomposition associated with $P$.
+The multiplicity of~$\lambda_0$ is equal to the number of cycles of length $L$. \end{Corollary} \begin{proof} Let $\lambda_0$ be the smallest positive eigenvalue of $D_{\Gamma(P)}$.
+By Theorem~\ref{thm:perm2}, it is of the form $\lambda_0= \frac{2\pi k}{L}$, where $k$ is an integer and $L$ is the length of a closed trail appearing in the decomposition defined by $P$.
 In order for $\lambda_0$ to be the smallest positive eigenvalue, $k$ has to be one and $L$ must be the maximum of the lengths of the closed trails. \end{proof}